wilenius/termipankki-embed/readme.md

 Tested up to: 3.3
 Stable tag: 1.4.7

-Tieteen termipankki embed code lets you embed pages from the Tieteen termipankki (https://tieteentermipankki.fi/wiki/Termipankki:Etusivu) in to your site.
+Tieteen termipankki embed code lets you embed pages from the Tieteen termipankki (https://tieteentermipankki.fi/wiki/Termipankki:Etusivu) into your site.

 It is based on the wiki-embed plugin, a generic plugin that lets you embed mediawiki pages on Wordpress sites.

 As it stands, the plugin has only been tested with the Antropologia namespace, but should work with little modifications for other namespaces as well.

+Rest of the README is from the original plugin (see https://github.com/ubc/wiki-embed).

-== Description ==
+## Description

 This plugin will pull content from any Media Wiki website (Such as wikipedia.org).